huyurt/book-summary/t-sql-fundamentals/readme.md

 	DEFAULT(SYSDATETIME()) FOR orderts;
 ````

-The default expression invokes the `SYSDATETIME` function,which returns the current date and time value.
+The default expression invokes the `SYSDATETIME` function, which returns the current date and time value.
 After this default expression is defined, whenever you insert a row in the Orders table and do not explicitly specify a value in the orderts attribute, SQL Server will set the attribute value to `SYSDATETIME`.

 ## 2. Single-Table Queries